Caraga candy poisonings: Response

-Acting Mayor Paolo Duterte of Davao City ordered an urgent investigation on July 10 regarding the matter to determine the exact cause of the candy contamination incident.
+Acting Davao City Mayor Paolo Duterte ordered an urgent investigation on July 10 regarding the matter to determine the exact cause of the candy contamination incident.

-On July 11, 2015, the Department of Health in the Caraga declared a food poisoning outbreak in the region.
+On July 11, 2015, the Department of Health in Caraga declared a food poisoning outbreak in the region.
 Hospitals across the Caraga Region were put into white alert in response to the incident.

 Investigation

 The Food and Drug Administration (FDA) conducted microbiological tests on the samples of the contaminated candies.
 The FDA had suspected that the candies were contaminated by E. coli, Salmonella or staphylococcus based on the reported symptoms by victims of the food poisoning incident.
 They announced that the candy samples tested positive for staphylococcus aureus.

 The FDA traced the contaminated candies' origin to two manufacturing facilities in Davao City.
 The FDA linked two candy manufacturers to the incident based on labels found on the food products, one which is licensed with the food safety authority, and the other manufacturer, Wendy's Durian Candies was not in the database of the FDA.
 The Davao City government suspended the business permit of Wendy's Durian Candies until the business secured a clearance from the FDA.

-The Aquino family of Wendy's Durian Candies said the candies were apparently repacked when she saw the candies made by her company in news report.
+The Aquino family, which produces Wendy's Durian Candies said the candies were apparently repacked when she saw the candies made by her company in a news report.
 The contaminated candies' packages included a cut-up portions of the original label of the products.

 Arrests

-Nine men and women linked to the incident were arrested.
+Twelve men and women linked to the incident were arrested.
 The arrested were identified as vendors; Junnil Martinez, John Oben, Joel Pasa, Richard Rivera Jr, Martinez Bocaycay, Genelyn Pasa, Junnel Teriote, John Dequilla, Henryto Amogui and three more people whose names were not disclosed.

-Pasa, 26, and Amoguis 21, from Davao City and Valencia, Bukidnon respectively, were seen selling the contaminated durian, mango and mangosteen flavored candies at the Special Education Elementary School in Tandag.
+Pasa, 26, and Amoguis 21, from Davao City and Valencia, Bukidnon respectively, were seen selling the contaminated durian-, mango- and mangosteen-flavored candies at the Special Education Elementary School in Tandag.
 The same vendors were also believed to have sold the candies in Aras-Arasan in Cagwait and Carrascal.

-One of those arrested is named John Dequilla, who had been a client of Wendy's Durian Candies for at least two years.
+One of those arrested was identified as John Dequilla, who had been a client of Wendy's Durian Candies for at least two years.
 Janet Aquino, representing the candy manufacturer, said that Dequilla ordered 300 bags of 100-piece packs of candies on July 7 to be delivered in Tandag in Surigao del Sur.
 Aquino noted that it was the first time Dequilla asked for the candies to be delivered in Tandag.